Meeting Bot Real-time Transcription

 You can convert the transcript JSON to a more human-readable transcript by persisting the transcription events in your app, then formatting the transcript parts via the following function.

-Lowest-latency partial transcription results
+Lowest-latency partial transcript data

-Instead of waiting for a full utterance to be finalized (i.e. the transcription provider has decided that the utterance is complete), Recall can deliver low-latency intermediate transcript results as speech is still being processed.
-Your application can use these intermediate results for live captions, real-time UI updates, or other in-meeting experiences, then replace them with the finalized transcript once it arrives.
+Instead of waiting for a full utterance to be finalized (i.e. the transcription provider has decided that the utterance is complete), Recall can deliver low-latency intermediate transcript data as speech is still being processed.
+Your application can use these intermediate data for live captions, real-time UI updates, or other in-meeting experiences, then replace them with the finalized transcript once it arrives.
 This is especially helpful for longer utterances, where waiting for the final result may introduce noticeable delay.

 • Live captions or subtitles that should appear before the final utterance is ready.